Lymah123/Hactoberfest2023/README.md

 Oct 9: I submitted three PRs, two got merged.
 I have some suggestions I need to work on for the third one.
 I was assigned to work on a new issue.
 I raised an issue.
 I made a clarification on a PR.

 Oct 10: I joined open source hour(Twitter space by OpenSauced) on the topic; 'burnout.'
 I worked on a PR.
 I submitted a PR for review.

+Oct 11: I was assigned to work on two new tasks.
+I started working on one PR.
+I upvote Open-Sauced on the product hunt for the launch of the Open-Sauced Highlight app.
+I got a panted tree email from Hactoberfest.
+I joined the Twitch stream for the contributors' shouts by open-sauced.

+Oct 12: